 7. Bills Are Negotiable

-Your bills are negotiable!
+Another piece of money advice for your 20s is that your bills are negotiable!
 Don’t ever be afraid of asking for a better rate or cheaper amount.
 The trick is speaking up, knowing your facts, and being polite.

 You will find big savings each month if you begin negotiating your bills.